tibbben/indigenous-cartography/syllabus.md

 #### *Week 13 (Apr.
 18 - Apr.
 22): Indigenous mapping and Natural Resource Management*

-> TBD
+> Explore how Indigenous groups have articulated rights over natrual resources through the use of maps or have lost territories due to natural resource mapping and claims.

+-   Rights to nature
--   TBD
+-   Informed consent

-> This is a hands on lab week
+> Required Reading:

+-   Radcliffe, Sarah A. (2020).
+Geography and indigeneity III: Co-articulation of colonialism and capitalism in indigeneity’s economies.
+Progress in Human Geography, 44(2), 374-388. doi: 10.1177/0309132519827387
+-   Norris, Timothy.
+(2014).
+Bridging the Great Divide: state, civil society, and 'participatory' conservation mapping in a resource extraction zone. *Applied Geography*, 54(2014), 262-274. doi: http://dx.doi.org/10.1016/j.apgeog.2014.05.016
+-   Sletto, Bjorn, Barry, Deborah, Bryan, Joe, Hale, Charles, & Torrado, Marla.
+(2011).
+Social Mapping and the Struggles for Local Rights to Territroy and Resources: *The Latin American Experience*.
+Washington D.C.: Rights and Resources

+> Suggested Reading:

+-   Smith, Richard.
+(2005).
+Can David and Goliath Have a Happy Marriage?
+The Machiguenga People and the Camisea Gas Project in the Peruvian Amazon.
+In J. P. Brosius, A. L. Tsing & C. Zerner (Eds.), *Communities and Conservation* (pp. 231-256).
+Lanham MD: Alta Mira Press.
+-   Stocks, Anthony.
+(2003).
+Mapping Dreams in Nicaragua's Bosawas Reserve. *Human Organization*, 62(4), 344-356.

 > [slide deck](slides/slides13.html) [...](lessons/lesson13.html)

 #### *Week 14 (Apr.
 25 - Apr.
 29): Indigenous Mapping and Conservation* \[ TURN IN FINAL PROJECT \]

-> TBD
+> Introduce how conservation efforts from global to local cross paths with Indigenous groups and Indigenous rights through mapping efforts.

+-   'Shared' interests
--  TBD
+-   BINGOs
+-   Conservation, tourism, and identity

 > Required Reading:

 -   Rocheleau, Dianne.
 (2005).
 Maps as Power Tools: locating communities in space or situating people and ecologies in place.
-In J. P. Brosius, A. L. Tsing & C. Zerner (Eds.), Communities and Conservation (pp. 327-362).
+In J. P. Brosius, A. L. Tsing & C. Zerner (Eds.), *Communities and Conservation* (pp. 327-362).
 Lanham MD: Alta Mira Press.
--   Norris, Timothy.
-(2014).
-Bridging the Great Divide: state, civil society, and 'participatory' conservation mapping in a resource extraction zone. *Applied Geography*, 54(2014), 262-274. doi: http://dx.doi.org/10.1016/j.apgeog.2014.05.016
+-   Sundberg, J. (1998).
+NGO landscapes in the Maya biosphere reserve, Guatemala. *The Geographical Review*, 88 (3), 388-390.
+-   Goldman, Mara.
+(2021).
+Mapping multiple in Maasailand: Ontological openings for knowing and managing nature otherwise.
+In U. Dieckmann (Ed.), *Mapping the Unmappable?
+Cartographic Explorations with Indigenous Peoples in Africa* (pp. 193-222).
+Bielefeld: transcript Verlag.

 > Suggested Reading:

--  TBD
+-   Edney, Matthew H. (2012).
+Field/Map.
+In K. Nielsen, M. Harbsmeier & C. Ries (Eds.), *Scientists and Scholars in the Field* (pp. 431-456). Århus: Aarhus University Press.

 > [slide deck](slides/slides14.html) [...](lessons/lesson14.html)